My friend Meaghan and I spent a day together last week canning the best Canned Apple Pie Filling!

 Meaghan and I have become great friends in the last two years.
 We have so much in common and do a lot of the same things together.
 We both homeschool our kids, attend the same homeschool co-op, go to the same mid-week Bible study at church, and are in the same Mom's support group.

-I enjoy canning and even find it somewhat therapeutic.
+I enjoy canning apple pie filling.
+Believe it or not I even find it somewhat therapeutic.
 With our garden here in Tennessee I have canned okra, jalapenos, dill pickles, spaghetti sauce, cilantro lime salsa, cranberry sauce, peaches, jam and Crockpot cinnamon applesauce.
 I use the water bath method using a large canning pot, wire rack, and canning utensils.
 If you really want to get into canning, I would suggest buying an all inclusive canning set.
 When you buy the items separately, it is often more expensive.

 I have an awesome canning recipe book from Better Homes and Gardens that was passed down to me from a fellow canner here in Appalachia.
 This is where I found our recipe for Homemade Apple Pie Filling.